 Need to come up with a creative Valentines card that your kids can help make?
-Create these easy sucker Valentines card flowers.
+Create these easy sucker Valentines card flowers for a colorful bouquet.

 Hearts: broken or whole…